What does the Mwebaza Foundation do?

 Our U.S. staff and board participate in ongoing learning opportunities - including a bi-annual retreat with facilitators who lead us through examinations of our organizational structure and practices, and help us create more inclusive and equitable ways of working.
 This continuous reflection ensures we're not perpetuating savior narratives or inequitable practices, but genuinely working together in ways that honor local leadership and expertise.

-Our greatest opportunity—and challenge—is sustainable growth.
-We've intentionally structured our organization so that U.S. staff salaries are paid from our endowment, allowing 100% of school and community fundraising to go directly toward projects and programs in Colorado and Uganda.
-Currently, our Ugandan staff salaries are funded through the generosity of recurring monthly donors, but our goal is to bring those into the endowment as well, creating even greater long-term stability.
+We've intentionally structured our organization so that U.S. staff salaries are funded through our endowment, ensuring 100% of school and community fundraising goes directly toward educational programs in Colorado elementary schools and Uganda.
+Our Ugandan staff salaries currently rely on recurring monthly donors, but our goal is endowment funding for greater long-term stability.